bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 Now open "Gufw" utility from dash and check everything.
 Also you can disable logs here.
 I am pretty sure that you don't really need them.
 That's it!

+## Use Déjà Dup for simple diff-backups
+Déjà Dup is a simple backup tool.
+It hides the complexity of backing up the "Right Way" (encrypted, off-site, and regular) and uses `duplicity` as the back-end.

+It is nicely integrated in Ubuntu and Nautilus and runs smooth.
+Just don't forget to config it properly.
+And also you can edit more parameters of it in dconf-editor by opening this path `org.gnome.DejaDup`.
+Here you can set custom periods of back-ups or set on-line storage.